 "We have been denied the right to full disclosure" said Baldasaro to the judge, as he stood in a reddish orange wool blanket that disclosed a lot of Baldasaro draped around him like a toga.

-Sister Tucker was unable to participate in the protest, as they could find another one of the large brass safety pins that held the blankets together.
+Sister Tucker was unable to participate in the protest, as they could not find another one of the large brass safety pins that held the blankets together.

 Many of the members of the court seemed somewhat distracted, blushing or burying their face in their hands as the trial progressed.
 One crown witness was nonplused when he was asked to indicate Brother Walter "The man dressed in...um...seated next to Jo-Anne Tucker."